codersboyd/Canvas-API-Tool/README.md

 # Canvas-API-Tool
 This tool lets you use the Canvas API to do anything!!!!!!!!!!!!!!!!!!
-Requires java 11+, this was built and tested with java 21 Supports automatic saving and loading, made by students just to experiment a bit
+Supports automatic saving and loading, made by students just to experiment a bit
+## Dependencies:
+1. Must be using java 11+
+2. Must have maven installed.

-## To build: javac -cp json-20250517.jar *.java
+## How To Build: mvn compile
-## To run: java -cp .:json-20250517.jar CanvasAPIRunner
+## How To Run: mvn exec:java